ram-senthil/ram-senthil.github.io/docs/_posts/2020-12-01-star-ccm-vids.markdown

 date:   2020-12-01 10:00:00 -0700
 categories: usc-racing
 image:  /assets/star-ccm.png
+description: Lecture videos on setting up CFD simulations in STAR-CCM+
 ---

 During the Covid-19 Pandemic, I created some CFD lecture videos for my FSAE team to provide an efficient method of knowledge transfer.